Elevation Profile of Everest Base Camp Trek

 Challenges Faced at Higher Elevations

-Altitude Sickness: Acute Mountain Sickness (AMS) affects trekkers as the oxygen level in the air starts to decrease with the increase in the elevation point.
+Altitude Sickness: Acute Mountain Sickness (AMS) affects trekkers as oxygen level in the air starts to decrease with increase in elevation point.

-Weather Challenges: The weather conditions at higher altitudes can be harsh and unpredictable.
-High wind, cold temperatures, snow, blizzards, etc, are some weather-related challenges for high-altitude treks in the Himalayas.
+Weather Challenges: Weather conditions at higher altitudes harsh and unpredictable.
+High wind, cold temperatures, snow, blizzards, etc, weather-related challenges for high-altitude treks in the Himalayas.

-Physical Exertion: The physical demands of the trail at higher altitudes are higher than those at lower elevations.
-This is due to lower oxygen level in higher regions where even millennial physical activities feel draining.
+Physical Exertion: Physical demands of the trail at higher altitudes are higher than those at lower elevations.
+Due to lower oxygen level in higher regions where even millennial physical activities feel draining.

 Health Risks: With gain in altitude as you head toward the alpine zones, there are several health risks, such as sunburn, hypothermia, frostbite, dehydration, etc.

-Sanitization and Hygiene: Due to limited access to resources, sanitization and maintaining hygiene can be a bit of a challenge in the higher regions.
+Sanitization and Hygiene: Due to limited access resources, sanitization and maintaining hygiene is challenge in higher regions.

 Weather and Climate at Different Elevations

-Typical Weather Conditions at Various Points on the Trek
+Typical Weather Conditions at Various Points on Trek

-Tropical (Below 1,000 meters): This is the lowest terrain point in the country, mostly with warm and humid environments with high temperatures.
+Tropical (Below 1,000 meters): This lowest terrain point in the country, mostly with warm and humid environments with high temperatures.

 Sub-Tropical (Below 2,000 meters): Sub-tropical is the mid-level terrain in country with moderate temperatures throughout the year.
 Summer is warm, and winters are cool at this point

-Temperate (Below 3,000 meters): This high elevation point has cooler temperatures and mild warmth.
+Temperate (Below 3,000 meters): High elevation point has cooler temperatures and mild warmth.
 Summers are mild and winters are colder; this zone receives rainfall in monsoon and snow in winter.

-Sub-Alpine (Below 4,000 meters): As this region is close to the alpine zone, cool and cold temperatures are dominant here.
-This season mostly has cold and cold temperatures with a short summer season; the sub-alpine region receives heavy rainfall during winter.
+Sub-Alpine (Below 4,000 meters): As this region is close to alpine zone, cool and cold temperatures are dominant here.
+This season mostly has cold and cold temperatures with short summer season, sub-alpine region receives heavy rainfall during winter.

-Alpine (Below 5,000 meters): From here, the very coldest section of the Himalayas starts.
+Alpine (Below 5,000 meters): From here, very coldest section of the Himalayas starts.
 The region is cold and cool, with very short summer and growing seasons.
-The temperatures in this region are low throughout the year and snowfall occur any time..
+Temperatures in this region are low throughout the year and snowfall occur any time..

-Tundra/Trans-Himalayan (Above 5,000 meters): This is coldest zone in the Himalayas, temperatures here are extremely cold, and this region has permanent ice and snow.
-Besides the temperature, the oxygen level is significantly low in the region.
+Tundra/Trans-Himalayan (Above 5,000 meters): This coldest zone in the Himalayas, temperatures are extremely cold, and this region has permanent ice and snow.
+Besides temperature, oxygen level is significantly low in the region.

 How Elevation Affects Temperature and Weather Patterns?

 The rise in elevation has several effects on temperature and weather patterns, you notice these while trekking through different Everest Base Camp Trek elevation points.
-One of the most noticeable things while moving to a higher region from a low altitude is the drop in temperatures.
-This happens due to the phenomenon called Lapse Rate; as you start ascending to the higher elevation points, the temperatures start to drop by 6.5° C for every 1,000 meters.
-Thus, the higher you ascend, lower temperatures until you reach the complete tundra zone.
+One of the most noticeable things while moving to higher region from low altitude is drop in temperatures.
+It happens due to phenomenon called Lapse Rate, start ascending to higher elevation points, temperatures start to drop by 6.5° C for every 1,000 meters.
+Thus, higher you ascend, lower temperatures until you reach complete tundra zone.

-Similarly, another factor that affects temperature and weather patterns at higher altitudes is the Diurnal Temperature Variation.
-This term refers to the change in temperatures of a region within a single day, during the daytime and night.
-Compared to other regions, Himalayan region has a greater diurnal temperature variation; during the day, sun heats air and ground quickly.
+Similarly, another factor that affects temperature and weather patterns at higher altitudes is Diurnal Temperature Variation.
+This term refers to the change in temperatures of region within single day, during daytime and night.
+Compared to other regions.
+Himalayan region has greater diurnal temperature variation; during day, sun heats air and ground quickly.
 However, thin atmosphere loses the heat rapidly, which results in colder mornings and nights at higher altitudes.
 Moreover, elevation affects wind patterns, Himalayan region has stronger high winds due to large-scale atmospheric circulation and reduced friction with the ground.
-Other factors like humidity, cloud formation, duration of seasonal variation, snow, and ice, etc., are immensely influenced by the elevation difference.
+Other factors like humidity, cloud formation, duration of seasonal variation, snow, and ice, etc., are immensely influenced elevation difference.

 High-Elevation Trekking Training and Preparation